LemonBarsXD/Songsterr-Popup-Blocker/README.md

 ## 🎯 Future Updates

-This script is constantly evolving to support more features and handle new changes to the Songsterr site.
+This script is constantly evolving to support more features and handle new changes to the Songsterr site (as im constantly using it).
 If you find any issues or want to request new features, feel free to create an issue on GitHub!

 ---